arcseldon/dotfiles-vim/tuts/tmux.md

 - echo "Hello, world"
 - and leader vl

+use ,va to select runner
+use ,vf to focus runner onto runner pane (expanding it to take full screen size) use ctrl-a ;   to zoom back out and flip back to the original pane before the focus runner command

 #### Arbitrary Application Execution

 - Run arbitrary apps - eg. htop, irb, iex